-Measuring your utilization with respect to different metrics helps you get a comprehensive look of the utilization levels you have all across your project management cycle.
+Measuring your resource utilization with respect to different metrics helps you get a comprehensive look of the utilization levels you have all across your project management cycle.
 Some of the most advantages metrics you could use include:

 - Hours: The standard hours of work for employees are usually 8 hours a day (40 hours a week).
 As the most traditional metric for measuring output this is essential for both project tracking as well as operational purposes.

-- Full Time Equivalent (FTE): FTE refers to the total number of hours worked by an individual employee, on a full-time basis.
+- Full-time Equivalent (FTE): FTE refers to the total number of hours worked by an individual employee, on a full-time basis.
 It is a popular metric used to convert the hours worked by several part-time employees into the hours worked by full-time employees.
 On an average, 8 hours day, 40 hours a week, equates to 1 FTE.

 FTE lets you measure resource capacity and project requirement on a unified scale.
 While you have to equate 100 hours of project work amongst your full timers and part timers based on their working hours separately, with FTE, you can simply assign it to 2.5 FTEs for a week.
-At the same time, when a project requirement states 2.5, you can safely assume that it requires 2.5 FTEs worth of work, for a week (Assuming your full timers clock in 8 hours a day, 5 days a week.).
+At the same time, when a project requirement states 2.5, you can safely assume that it requires 2.5 FTEs worth of work, for a week (Assuming your full-timers clock in 8 hours a day, 5 days a week.).

 - Percentage: Percentage is similar to hours in terms of measuring output.
-However, percentage is all the more accurate when used to map long term utilization of resources especially when they are involved in multiple projects.
+However, the percentage is all the more accurate when used to map long-term utilization of resources especially when they are involved in multiple projects.
 For example, if the same resource is on both Project A and B for a three month period, with A taking 6 out of his 8 hours, he is 80% involved in Project A and 20% in B.

 2. Track resource output in terms of different variables

-While most managers adhere to systematic allocation of resources, they forget that tracking the progress of these plans under different circumstances is just as important to successful project portfolio management.
+While most managers adhere to the systematic allocation of resources, they forget that tracking the progress of these plans under different circumstances is just as important to successful project portfolio management.
 Such tracking allows you to see whether or not your plans are accurate enough and at the same time, lets you adjust them to suit the varying requirements that come along.
 Some of the different variables to study this with are:

 - Project: Even with your team performing to its best capacity, the project’s progress may not match up to your timelines.
 This may be caused due to a number of reasons ranging from insufficient resources to lack of clarity on requirements.
 So equate performance with the subtasks you have and see if they add up.

 - Team: Your list of subtasks can tend to be tilted towards just one team while the others are relatively underutilized.
-When you track team based output, you can see how unoccupied ones can be placed onto different tasks.
+When you track team based output, you can see how unoccupied ones can be placed on different tasks.

 - Individual: Tracking individual performances based on the hours that they put in lets you evaluate your resources and makes sure that you aren’t underutilizing them.
 Effective project management also entails tracking performance with respect to both quality and quantity.